raspberrypilearning/web-add-title-head/en/step_1.md

 --- /code ---

-**Tip:** Now that your title has been updated you can collapse the <head>.
-Collapsing parts of the code you don't need to focus on helps to make your code easier to read.
+**Tip:** Now that you have updated your title, you can collapse the `<head>`.
+You can collapse parts of the code that you don't need to focus on to make your code easier to read.

-Click on the small triangle next to line 3 to collapse the <head>.
-If you need to add fonts or change the title later you can expand it again when you need to.
+Click on the small triangle next to line 3 to collapse the `<head>`.
+If you need to add fonts or change the title later, you can expand it again when you need to.